DOH-JPD2303/LinkageRefImp/README.md

 ## Performance Considerations

 Next, we discuss performance considerations.
-The first thing to understand is that languages like R and Python are slow.
-This is not an insult: the designers have deliberately made choices that increase ease of coding at the cost of slower runtime performance.
-It is often a good tradeoff to make.
-However, understanding the limitations of a programming language is necessary to mitigate those weaknesses.

-The second rule of performance is to do less stuff.
-This is the best type of performance win, because it typically increases the readability of your code, as well.
-Of course, this largely depends on the code you are optimizing.
-After a point, further code optimization will make your scripts more complex, not less.

 Before proceeding, a reminder: this paper is designed for those with a public health or social science background with intermediate R experience.
 Computer science has terminology and theory that are beyond the expertise of this article's authors.
 Curious readers should read about time complexity in computer science on their own.
 A good place to start is [big O notation](https://web.mit.edu/16.070/www/lecture/big_o.pdf).

+The first thing to understand is that languages like R and Python were designed for ease of use, not runtime performance.
+In scenarios where performance matters, users must rely on R/Python libraries written in faster languages such as C/C++.
+The key to optimizing R/Python code is to efficiently and correctly use these libraries.
+Secondly, the best way to increase performance is to do less stuff.
+The first priority is to identify and remove unnecessary and duplicative steps.
+This typically enhances the readability of the code, as well.
+After a point, further optimization likely means more complex code.

-With that, let's talk about a few performance wins we have found in our own pipelines.
+With that, let's discuss some performance wins found in our review of CHS pipelines.
 Some of the examples below require the creation of new variables in our `candidates` dataset from above:

 ```{r}